rpiwko/ElevatorSimulator/README.txt

 	- Manages all elevators (one instance for project).
 	- In current (default) implementation:
 		- When elevator was called manager uses FindAllElevatorsWhichCanBeSent() to pick elevators meeting any of following requirements:
-			- elevator is on its way to Passenger's floor (e.g. called by someone else)
+			- Elevator is on its way to Passenger's floor (e.g. called by someone else).
-			- elevator is on different floor and its state is "Idle"
+			- Elevator is on different floor and its state is "Idle".
 		- If list of available elevators is empty, do nothing.
 		- Periodcally (every 1000ms) check, if some floor doesn't need an elevator (which is signaled by Floor's LampUp and LampDown properties).